What is a Low Milk Supply?

 If the tactics listed above do not help to increase your breast milk production, you may be prescribed a medicine to remedy the problem.

-Medications such as Domperidone for breast milk supply can increase your volume and is usually recommended by lactation experts when no other remedies seem to work.
+Medications such as Domperidone 10mg tablets can increase your breast milk volume and is usually recommended by lactation experts when no other remedies seem to work.
 Domperidone is a prescription-only medicine (POM).

 Domperidone can only be prescribed by a lactation specialist who will need to physically assess your condition.